Since completing university, Paul has worked as a bookseller, librarian, and freelance writer. Born in the UK, he now

 - Choosing what to eat is an individual liberty and taking away the option of eating meat, as some vegetarians would like, would be an infringement of a meat eater's rights.

-- Meat is the most efficient way of getting protein in your diet, and it is also a supply of zinc, iron, and B vitamins.
+- Meat is the most efficient way of obtaining protein in your diet.
+It is also a supply of zinc, iron, and B vitamins.
 Meat is the best source for B12.
-Studies have also found that many vegetarians lack vitamin D.
+Studies have found that many vegetarians lack vitamin D.

 - A diet focused on meat can help you to lose weight, as lean meat can supply a set amount of protein with relatively fewer calories than the equivalent amount of meat-free food.

 - Vegetarianism does not make you live longer.
 Vegetarians do tend to be more health-conscious and this is what gives them their longevity.
-A health-conscious meat-eater will live just as long as a vegetarian, however.
+A health-conscious meat-eater will live just as long as a vegetarian.

 - Meat is a better source of iron than vegetables because the iron found in meat is more easily absorbed by the body than the iron in beans and leafy greens.

 - Everybody turning to vegetarianism would not solve world hunger.
 There is already enough food in the world to feed everyone.
 The problems are more to do with food distribution, economics, and wars.